 Speaking to Entertainment Tonight about the project, Curtis said, “Oh, it’s… happening."
 She continued, "We’re a minute away, but yeah, [I’m] very excited.
 Very excited.
 But I’m tamping down my enthusiasm until we start shooting.
 I have a couple of other things to hustle, but then I’ll get to enjoy that work.”

-Behind the scenes, the screenplay is reportedly written by Lauren Schuker Blum and Rebecca Angelo, while producers Lord Miller and Amy Pascal are overseeing the project.
+Behind the scenes, the screenplay is written by Lauren Schuker Blum and Rebecca Angelo, while producers Lord Miller and Amy Pascal are overseeing the project.

 What's it about?